Azure/CCOInsights/dashboards/GitHubDashboard-Contributors/GitHubDeploymentGuide.md

 In the [src](./src/) folder you can find the source code that will be deployed in the Function App once the infrastructure is ready.
 Basically you will deploy two endpoints:
 - **InitializeTables**: you will need to run this endpoint once manually to initialize the Storage Account with the required tables and collect all the data history available in the GitHub API.
-- **GitHubDailySync**: this endpoint will be automatically executed in a daily basis and will add more data to the already created storage account tables.
-If you don't want a daily execution you can update the cron expression in the `function.json` file under the [GitHub DailySync folder](./src/GitHubContributions/GitHubDailySync/).
+- **GitHubDailySync**: this endpoint will be automatically run in a daily basis and will add more data to the already created storage account tables.
+If you don't want a daily cadence you can update the cron expression in the `function.json` file under the [GitHub DailySync folder](./src/GitHubContributions/GitHubDailySync/).

 Finally, if you go to the root folder of the repository you will find the [workflows folder](../../.github/workflows/) under the `.github` folder.
-There you can locate the workflow that you will have to execute to deploy the backend of the dashboard.
+There you can locate the workflow that you will have to run to deploy the backend of the dashboard.
 The only parameter you will need to setup manually while triggering the workflow in the `resourceGroupName` that you created earlier.

 Now you are ready to deploy your backend in your environment:
 ![deploy-backend](../../install/images/run-workflow.jpg)